The Tablao Los Gallos Flamenco Staff consists of a large cast of artists, many of which have won national and international awards.

 Our shows are characterized by authenticity, and stand to be in the first line of the purest singing, playing, and dancing that make us experience unique moments.

-The duration of the show is two hours, the one with the longest and highest content of all tablaos in Seville, Madrid, and Barcelona.
+The duration of the show is one hour, the one with the longest and highest content of all tablaos in Seville, Madrid, and Barcelona.

 After more than 44 years of offering the best show, we have become the oldest Tablao in Sevilla, which has given us great recognition and international prestige.